-A scheduled check-up for your furnace is about as exciting as it sounds.
-However, as we approach the less-popular winter months, now is the smartest time to ensure your furnace is ready to provide you maximum comfort throughout the cold season.
+A pre-emptive check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the less-popular winter months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

-Most manufacturers’ warranties require annual system maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever stop working in the middle of a cold snap.
-Always get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Atmostemp Service Experts.
+Most manufacturers’ warranties call for yearly system maintenance to keep valid, so neglecting your tune-ups can actually result in losing your furnace warranty, which can be major money if your equipment does ever breakdown in the middle of extreme temperatures.
+Be sure to get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can mean a number of comfort problems for homeowners, including:
+Dusty air filters can lead to a host of comfort annoyances for homeowners, including:

 3. Open up your air vents.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in failed blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause busted blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.

-Switch the thermostat to “on” from “auto” to force the fan to turn on.
-If the fan does come on, power is working right, but if it doesn’t, your furnace might not be receiving power.
+Shift the thermostat to “on” from “auto” to force the fan to function.
+If the fan does come on, power is working right, but if it doesn’t, your furnace may not be getting power.

-Every furnace includes a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a couple of minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Every furnace includes a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-If your home has a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Be sure the space doesn’t have leaves, animal nests, or snow/ice.
+If your home has a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Be sure the surrounding region is clear of leaves, animal nests, or snow/ice.

-Your HVAC system is an expensive investment with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the top reasons for early replacement HVAC systems prior to end of average life expectancy.
+Your HVAC system is an important appliance with a limited lifetime.
+Depending on use, with regular maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to replace the old one.
+However, poor maintenance is one of the top reasons for earlier replacement HVAC systems prior to end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
-Frequently we have special offers in your local area that you can use to justify your next Starbucks run.
+If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to force an early withdrawal you’re your 401k.
+Often we have special offers in your local area that you can run wild with.

-It’s better to take action now and be prepared than to regret it during the coldsnap of the century when your furnace gives up with a sad cough.
+It’s preferable to take action now and be prepared than to regret it during the middle of winter when your furnace gives up with a sad cough.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.